joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ### 4

->4.
-If you select three sticks, each of random length (between 0 and 1), what is the probability of being able to form an acute triangle with the sticks?
+>If you select three sticks, each of random length (between 0 and 1), what is the probability of being able to form an acute triangle with the sticks?

 Let the lengths of the sticks be $x$, $y$, and $z$, and assume (with probability $1/3$) that $z$ is the largest of the three.
 They form an acute triangle so long as this inequality holds: